Clifton Rugby Football Club History

 Above HMS Lapwing

 HMS Lapwing was a British sloop of 1,250 tons which was torpedoed and sunk in the Kola Inlet in Northern Russia while on escort duty with outward bound convoy JW-65.
 It was her ninth voyage to Russia.
 After giving support to the Normandy landings the Lapwing joined the 7th Escort Group based on the Clyde in Scotland.
-In the afternoon on 20 March 1945, U-968 attacked the convoy JW-65 off Northern Russia north of Murmansk in position 69º26'N, 33º44'E and reported a destroyer and a Liberty sunk and another Liberty ship torpedoed.
+In the morning on 20 March 1945, U-968 attacked the convoy JW-65 off Northern Russia north of Murmansk in position 69º26'N, 33º44'E and reported a destroyer and a Liberty sunk and another Liberty ship torpedoed.
 In fact, the sloop HMS Lapwing of the 7th Escort Group and the Liberty ship Thomas Donaldson were sunk.
-HMS Lapwing was hit amidships at 13:25 and sank 20 minutes later with the loss of 158 of the crew, 61 survived.
+HMS Lapwing was hit amidships at 10:58 and sank 12 minutes later with the loss of 158 of the crew, 61 survived.
 Many that died were frozen in the icy Artic waters.

 Above Otto Westphalen commander of U-968 from 18th March 1943 until he surrendered on 8th May 1945 in Narvik, Norway.